jpwilliams/temit/README.md

 If the option is set to `true` (which is the default), then the consumer bootstraps immediately upon being instantiated.

 If the option is set to `false`, it doesn't bootstrap until `.open()` is explicitly called.

+### Negative acknowledgements

+If a listener fails to handle a message and it's nacked, nothing happens.
+We just drop the message.

+It'd be cool to add a global dead letter exchange that we can store messages in for later requeueing.

+At the very least, we'd ideally keep requeueing the failing messages until it has failed a configurable number of times. https://www.rabbitmq.com/dlx.html